 Job Order Contracting

-The Department of General Services (DGS) has recently released solicitations for Requests for Proposals for Prime Contractors for the Job Order Contracting (JOC) Program.
-Please use the links below to review the solicitations for each newly defined region, Proposals are due on Monday, September 23rd 2019 at 2:00 P.M.:
+The Department of General Services (DGS) has re-released solicitations for the following Job Order Contracting Prime Contractor Opportunities.
+Please use the links below to review the solicitations.
+Proposals are due on Monday, February 24th, 2020 at 2:00pm.

 Presentations from the Pre-Proposals can be found below: